Timeline Guide

 Some situations benefit from professional advice beyond a regular conveyancing solicitor:

-• Cladding or building safety issue: obtain the EWS1 status in writing, and consider a specialist building-safety solicitor.
+- Cladding or building safety issue: obtain the EWS1 status in writing and use a solicitor familiar with current building-safety legislation.

 Two further reads complete the timeline picture: the stage-by-stage breakdown of how long a typical sale takes, and a deep dive on deed-of-variation timescales when a lease defect needs fixing.